 - FD&C Yellow No. 6 / Sunset Yellow FCF / (Orange Shade)

 Luckily, these four approved additives come in primary colors, meaning they can be mixed to produce just about any color you can think of.
+Keep in mind that the Alcohol and Tobacco Tax and Trade Bureau (TTB) offers separate guidelines for the use of colorings in spirits and beverage alcohol products.

-Deciding Between Natural and Artificial Beverage Colors
+Deciding Between Beverage Colors

 A big reason to go artificial is cost.
 Synthetic dyes can be mass-produced at a fraction of the cost of gathering and processing the materials used to make natural colorings.
 This is especially true for dark colors: the darker a natural color, the greater its cost.